u16052642/thrive_erp_documentation/documentation-16.0/content/applications/productivity/iot/config/https_certificate_iot.rst

 -------------------------------

 Reason:
     The configuration regarding the server is missing.
-In other words, the Odoo instance is not connected with the IoT box.
+In other words, the Thrive Bureau ERP instance is not connected with the IoT box.

 Solution: